Elalfy74/Grokking-algorithms-Summary/README.md

         quicksort is faster than merge sort.
     • The constant almost never matters for simple search versus binary search, because O(log n) is so much faster than O(n) when your list gets big.

+## Breadth-first search

+    • Breadth-irst search tells you if there’s a path from A to B.
+    • If there’s a path, breadth-irst search will ind the shortest path.
+    • If you have a problem like “ind the shortest X,” try modeling your problem as a graph, and use breadth-irst search to solve.
+    • A directed graph has arrows, and the relationship follows the direction of the arrow (rama -> adit means “rama owes adit money”).
+    • Undirected graphs don’t have arrows, and the relationship goes both ways (ross - rachel means “ross dated rachel and rachel dated ross”).
+    • Queues are FIFO (First In, First Out).
+    • Stacks are LIFO (Last In, First Out).
+    • You need to check people in the order they were added to the search list, so the search list needs to be a queue.
+Otherwise, you won’t get the shortest path.
+    • Once you check someone, make sure you don’t check them again.
+        Otherwise, you might end up in an ininite loop.

+## Dijkstra’s algorithm

+    • Breadth-irst search is used to calculate the shortest path for an unweighted graph.
+    • Dijkstra’s algorithm is used to calculate the shortest path for a weighted graph.
+    • Dijkstra’s algorithm works when all the weights are positive.
+    • If you have negative weights, use the Bellman-Ford algorithm.

 # Data Structure